-One of the greatest assets is soil.
+One of the greatest assets in agriculture is soil.
 Since 2014 SIPEF is committed to no new plantings on peat of any depth.
-For existing plantations on peat, decomposition of organic matter is reduced and productive life span is maximized through water management in compliance with RSPO standards focused on best management practices on peat.
+For existing plantations on peat, decomposition of organic matter is reduced and productive life span is maximised through water table management in compliance with RSPO standards focused on best management practices on peat.

-SIPEF is committed to minimize the reliance of chemical fertilizers while maintaining an increase per hectare productivity.
-This commitment applies to all third party FFB suppliers.
+SIPEF is committed to minimising reliance on chemical fertilisers, while maintaining or improving productivity per hectare.
+This commitment also applies to all third party FFB suppliers.

 Soil fertility is maintained and enhanced.
 In oil palm estates in particular, organic matter is returned to the field as much as possible.
 In palm oil estates, all empty fruit bunches are applied to areas of mineral soils.
 At the Bukit Maradja Palm Oil Mill, all the palm oil mill effluent and empty fruit bunches are composted at an industrial scale.
-Compost nutrients here are closely monitored replacing the need for equivalent chemical fertilizer in areas where compost is applied.
+Compost nutrients here are closely monitored replacing the need for equivalent chemical fertiliser in areas where compost is applied.

 Soil erosion is avoided, especially at replanting.
 Cover crops are systematically used to prevent unnecessary soil damage.

 No burning has been allowed in the field for thirty years.

 The palm oil industry has a long history of implementing innovative solutions and biocontrol agents to manage pests and diseases.
 Examples include using a virus to control pests like Oryctes, or encouraging the use of natural predators such as owls to control rodents.

-SIPEF is committed to minimizing reliance on pesticides, while maintaining an increase per hectare productivity.
+SIPEF is committed to minimising reliance on pesticides, while maintaining an increase per hectare productivity.
 This commitment applies to all third party FFB suppliers the Company is working with, in a variety of ways depending on the local context.

 Major elements of this commitment require the following: